ArronJablonowski/OpenClawNotes/README.md

 Ollama stores models in a hidden folder ```~/.ollama/models```

 repomix:
-- cd into repo root and run 'repomix' - this will output a file to that can be fed to AI models
+- cd into repo's root and run 'repomix' - this will output a file to that can be fed to AI models
 ```
-# Example Usage
+# Example feeding repomix-output to an AI model for analysis
 cat repomix-output.xml | ollama run qwen2.5-coder:7b "I have attached my repository in XML format.
 Please analyze the logic flow between the main entry script and the sub-modules."
 ````